ultravioletrs/cocos/test/manual/algo/README.md

 This will make inference on the results of the linear regression model.

-To run the examples in the agent, you can use the following command:
+To run the examples in the secure VM (SVM) by the Agent, you can use the following command:

 ```bash
 go run ./test/computations/main.go ./test/manual/algo/lin_reg.py public.pem false ./test/manual/data/iris.csv